1fish2/BBQTimer/README.md

 [MIT License](https://github.com/1fish2/BBQTimer/blob/master/LICENSE.md).

 ## Usage Tips
-* Put the BBQ Timer widget on your lock screen for quick access (on Android Jelly Bean and KitKat).
+* On Android Lollipop, just start or pause BBQ Timer.
+Then you can operate it from the notification drawer and the lock screen.
-* On Android Lollipop, BBQ Timer automatically shows the running stopwatch as a lock screen notification.
-The Lollipop tradeoff means you don't have to place the widget on your lock screen, but it only shows up while the stopwatch is running, so you can't start it from the lock screen.
+* On Jelly Bean and KitKat, place the BBQ Timer widget on your lock screen for quick access.
-* The widget also works on the home screen (in most Android versions).
+* The widget also works on the home screen.
 * To resize the home screen widget, long-press on it then drag its resize handles.
-  Stretched wider, it can show longer time intervals (e.g. "2:15:09", depending on your screen size and font size setting).
+  Stretched wider, it can show longer durations.
 * To remove the widget, long-press it then drag it onto "X Remove".
-* Tap the stopwatch time display to cycle *reset* -> *running* -> *paused* -> *reset.*
+* Tap the stopwatch time display to cycle between *stopped* -> *running* -> *paused* -> *stopped.*
-* On the app's main screen, tap the checkbox to enable/disable periodic reminder alarms.
+* On the app's main screen, tap the checkbox to turn on periodic reminder alarms.
-* On the app's main screen, set the interval between periodic reminder alarms by dragging the number widget, or tap the number then type in a new number.
+* On the app's main screen, set the interval between periodic reminder alarms by dragging the number widget, or tap the number then type in a new number, or tap and hold on the number above or below the current setting.

 ## How to Use Android Lock Screen Widgets
-* This feature requires Android 4.2 Jelly Bean through Android 4.4 KitKat.
+* This feature requires Android 4.2 Jelly Bean MR1 through Android 4.4 KitKat.
+Not Lollipop.
 * On KitKat, you must turn on Settings > Security > Enable Widgets to enable this feature.
 * For step-by-step instructions, see [Getting started with lock screen widgets on Android Jelly Bean](http://howto.cnet.com/8301-11310_39-57549747-285/getting-started-with-lock-screen-widgets-on-android-jelly-bean/